 b.
 The complainant (including the University in situations where the complainant does not wish to proceed on his or her own) and the respondent must attempt to provide written notification to the witnesses whom they intend to call during the University Conduct Board Hearing.
 Such notice shall set forth the time, place, and date of the hearing.
 The University shall notify members of the student community that failure to appear as a witness may result in a charge against them under Section IV., G. of the Code of Conduct for failing to comply with requests from University staff.

 c.
-No less than two (2) days prior to the hearing, the complainant and the respondent may each present to a Conduct Officer copies of all documents to be introduced at the hearing and a list of those witnesses whose testimony will be presented in person or by summation, including a brief summary of anticipated testimony.
+No less than three (3) days prior to the hearing, the complainant and the respondent may each present to the Office of Student Conduct & Community Standards copies of all documents to be introduced at the hearing as well as a list of those witnesses whose testimony will be presented in person or by summation, including a brief summary of anticipated testimony.

 d.
-No less than three (3) days prior to the hearing, the complainant and the respondent shall receive from the other any documents to be introduced at the hearing and a list of those witnesses whose testimony will be presented in person or by summation through a Conduct Officer, including a brief summary of the anticipated testimony.
+No less than two (2) days prior to the hearing, the complainant and the respondent shall receive from The Office of Student Conduct & Community Standards any documents to be introduced at the hearing and a list of those witnesses whose testimony will be presented in person or by summation through a Conduct Officer, including a brief summary of the anticipated testimony.

-f.
-A University Conduct Officer and/or University Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of the Dean of Student Life to be appropriate.
+b.
+A University Conduct Officer and/or University Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of the Dean of Student Life or his or her designee to be appropriate.

-i.
-At the discretion of the Office of the Dean of Student Life, the Chair may grant extensions of time at any point prior to the commencement of the hearing to permit reasonably sufficient time for:
+c.
+At the discretion of the Office of Student Conduct & Community Standards, the Chair may grant extensions of time at any point prior to the commencement of the hearing to permit reasonably sufficient time for:

 i. the complainant to prepare his or her case; or